github/docs/content/webhooks/about-webhooks.md

 ---
 title: About webhooks
-intro: Webhooks provide a way for notifications to be delivered to an external web server whenever certain events occur on {% data variables.product.company_short %}.
+intro: 'Webhooks provide a way for notifications to be delivered to an external web server whenever certain events occur on {% data variables.product.company_short %}.'
 redirect_from:
-  - /webhooks
   - /developers/webhooks-and-events/about-webhooks
   - /developers/webhooks-and-events/webhooks/about-webhooks
   - /get-started/exploring-integrations/about-webhooks